 It was November and the grass was as green as ever at our Nova Scotia home.
 Unfortunately, the pesky thistles were multiplying by the hour in the mild temperatures and I kept digging them out.
-The weather was so pleasant, I was able to take two long walks each day.
+The weather was so pleasant, I was able to take two long, refreshing walks each day.
 The early setting sun was the only hint that winter was only three weeks away.

 WHO MOTORED TO HALIFAX FOR MEDICAL ATTENTION?

 On one of those mild evenings, I was scrolling through Facebook, you know, to see what was new.
 Who got a new car?
 Who sold their house?
 Who won the LOCKEPORT GOLDRUSH this week?
-Whose mother-in-law has overstayed her visit?
+Whose mother-in-law had overstayed her visit?
 Who had doctors’ appointments in Yarmouth, Kentville, Bridgewater and Halifax?

-In the midst of my scrolling, an ad caught my attention.
+In the midst of my scrolling, an ad grabbed my attention.
 It was about a Mental Health First Aid course taking place at Ontario Shores Centre for Mental Health Sciences, a world class facility devoted to understanding, researching and treating mental illness.

-This piqued my interest because I share my mental health story with all sorts of groups and accurate information is vital.
+This piqued my interest, in particular, because I share my mental health story with all sorts of groups and accurate information is vital.
 Although I am not qualified to diagnose or counsel, I would like to know how to respond to someone who may recall painful memories as I tell my story of abuse.

 WHAT WAS I THINKING?

 The course dates were December 27 – 28th.
 Huh?
 Yes, two days after Christmas.
 What was I thinking or was I thinking?
 Drunk or high from too much “Thistle Tea.”
 I naively believed those dates would be as mild as November.